Variations in Receipt of Benefit

 No Variation in Receipt of Benefits

 The benefit is a deferral of payment of property taxes until the home is sold or otherwise transferred.
 Deferred taxes constitute a lien on the property and must be paid along with the interest (4% accrual each year) before the property can be transferred.
+The amount of property taxes deferred may not exceed the value of the property.
 Applications for the deferral must be made annually by 1 April of each year for which the applicant wishes to defer taxes.

 How is Benefit Disbursed

 Eligible Property Type

 Characteristics of Eligible Property

 Only single family homes are eligible for property tax deferral.
 Single family homes include houses, condominium apartment, or manufactured homes, and the land upon which they are located up to a maximum of 1 acre.

 Description of Eligibility Criteria